Architecture¶

 benchmark/ |

-Scenario JSON, scoring config, judge prompts, jurisdiction rules, tests | Rarely — versioned contract |
+Scenario JSON, scoring config, verifier prompts, jurisdiction rules, tests | Rarely — versioned contract |

 src/invisiblebench/ |

-CLI entry point, scorer implementations, YAML/JSON loaders, adapter bridges, statistical analysis | Yes — runtime logic |
+CLI entry point, scorer implementations, YAML/JSON loaders, provider adapters, statistical analysis | Yes — runtime logic |

 scripts/ |